 Masai Mara National Reserve

 October is a suitable time to head to Masai Mara National Reserve.
 During this time, innumerable herds of wildebeests remain at the park before they go back to Tanzania.
 The migration moves, crossing the Mara River in search of greener pastures.
 You will have an action-packed adventure when you go to Masai Mara National Reserve during October.
 It's the same reason why the park is a staple in itineraries of many safari-goers.
 Wildlife viewing is optimal at the Masai Mara National Reserve during this month as there are plenty of predator and prey interactions.
 You can encounter tons of different animals during this month such as the Big Five, black rhino, big cats, bat-eared fox, black-backed jackal and spotted hyena, antelope such as impala, reedbuck, Thomson's gazelle, eland and topi, while buffalo, elephant and giraffe.
-You can also witness the Great Migration, a once-in-a-lifetime phenomenon by including this destination on your African trip.
+You can also witness the Great Migration, a once-in-a-lifetime phenomenon when you choose to include this destination on your African trip.
 It's a remarkable experience for all types of tourists whether you're going for a solo adventure, with a family or your other half.
 In fact, Masai Mara National Reserve is one of the top destinations in Kenya; a prime attraction in the country all-year-round.

 Mikumi National Park